 - Establishing and Strengthening Access to Justice Commissions

-Judicial Support for Commissions: In July 2010, Senior Counselor Laurence Tribe gave keynote remarks at the Annual Conference of Chief Justices that included a charge to establish statewide Access to Justice Commissions in all states that lack a Commission, an entity that he described as “one of the most important justice-related developments in the past decade.”
+Judicial Support for Commissions: In July 2010, Senior Counselor Laurence Tribe gave keynote remarks at the Annual Conference of Chief Justices (CCJ) that included a charge to establish statewide Access to Justice Commissions in all states that lack a Commission, an entity that he described as “one of the most important justice-related developments in the past decade.”
 Following his remarks, the CCJ unanimously adopted Resolution 8: In Support of Access to Justice Commissions, urging states without active commissions to establish one.
-Staff has provided technical assistance to more than a dozen states considering creation of new Commissions.
-Staff also worked with the ABA Resource Center for Access to Justice Initiatives, the Public Welfare Foundation and the Kresge Foundation to develop a national strategy for establishing and strengthening Commissions, and now serve on a new national ABA Access to Justice Expansion Project Advisory Committee.
-The Committee’s work has contributed to significant growth nationally, bringing the total number of states with an active Commission to more than 30.
+Staff has provided technical assistance to more than a dozen states considering creation of new Commissions, and supported ABA Resource Center for Access to Justice Initiatives, the Public Welfare Foundation and the Kresge Foundation in developing a national strategy for establishing and strengthening Commissions, bringing the total number of states with an active Commission to more than 30.

-The Access to Justice Initiative also works with a diverse array of partners to tackle issues spanning the breadth of the justice system.
+The Office for Access to Justice also works with a diverse array of partners to tackle issues spanning the breadth of the justice system.
 These efforts, and the related speaking engagements of the DOJ leadership and ATJ staff, further draw the attention of the public to pressing access to justice issues.

 - Promoting Innovative Justice Solutions through Collaboration with the White House